mguryeva/api-docs/whitepapers/cyber•Chain.md

 > cyberd search {CIDv1} hipster true

-A document should be a valid CIDv1.
+A document should be a valid CIDv1\.
 Post headers are purposefully unique.
 Rationale is the following:

-- strongly encourage to bring valuable links first and get reward
+- strongly encourage to bring valuable documents first and get reward
 - simplify search execution and ranking calculation
 - make possible high-performant flat data structure

+Worth to note that search request "buy tesla x" is also can be represented as CIDv1.
+Thus search index store queries itself as documents.
+Hence search queries and target documents both will acquire cyber•rank.

-Than cyber•chain verify correctness of signature and either of two things happens:
+Than cyber•chain verify validity of CIDv1, correctness of signature, broadband allowance and if all conditions are met either of two things happens:

 - if CIDv1 is not in search index => Write to search index
 - else broadcast a vote for existing CIDv1 and return a sorted links of relevant CIDv1

 Based on this data client-side application can deliver documents by 3 ways:

 - using full javascript implementation of IPFS [JSIPFS] (fast, but require initialization)
 - using REST API provided by IPFS HTTP gateway (depends, can be fast or not)
 - using local IPFS node (the fastest)

 This approach is simple and powerful.
 Developer have enough choices to balance between usability and performance.

 CIDv1 can mean any piece of data.
 This are several use cases what can be returned for a user depending on the request: